mrdoob/three.js/threejs/lessons/threejs-load-gltf.md

 a path for the cars to follow.
-Ideally that info could have been in the .GLTF file but to do that we'd need to write our own exporter and some how mark nodes for how we want them exported or use a naming scheme or someting along those lines to get data from whatever tool we're using to create the data into our app.
+Ideally that info could have been in the .GLTF file but to do that we'd need to write our own exporter and some how mark nodes for how we want them exported or use a naming scheme or something along those lines to get data from whatever tool we're using to create the data into our app.

 All of that is left as an exercise to the reader.